p3titpoe/yail/README.md

 ```

 ##### Orchestrate loggers
-Let's assume you have several loggers created through your code and are working on a specific part of it.\n
+Let's assume you have several loggers created through your code and are working on a specific part of it.<br>
-Sometimes you might want to single out different loggers or mute others to compare outputs for example.\n
+Sometimes you might want to single out different loggers or mute others to compare outputs for example.<br>
 As long as yail is imported you can control them from anywhere.

 ```python